-- 5.8.1 AMC shall ensure that an ETF complies with the listing requirements and any other regulations of the stock exchange on which it is listed on an ongoing basis. - 5.8.2 In the event trading in ETF units is suspended, AMC shall ensure that before resumption of trading of such ETF units, it notifies the Commission in writing of the effective date of the proposed resumption. - 5.8.3 The trustee of an ETF shall not process or facilitate any request for issuance or redemption of Creation Units during the period of suspension of trading in ETF units on the stock exchange. - 5.8.4 Trading in ETF units on the exchange may continue during the period of suspension of issuance and redemption of ETF units. - 5.8.5 AMC shall ensure that in the event it requests for de-listing of an ETF, it shall immediately inform the Commission in writing stating its reasons, rationale and circumstances for such delisting.
+- 6.9.1 AMC shall ensure that an ETF complies with the listing requirements and any other regulations of the stock exchange on which it is listed on an ongoing basis. - 6.9.2 In the event trading in ETF units is suspended, AMC shall ensure that before resumption of trading of such ETF units, it notifies the Commission in writing of the effective date of the proposed resumption. - 6.9.3 The trustee of an ETF shall not process or facilitate any request for issuance or redemption of Creation Units during the period of suspension of trading in ETF units on the stock exchange. - 6.9.4 Trading in ETF units on the exchange may continue during the period of suspension of issuance and redemption of ETF units. - 6.9.5 AMC shall ensure that in the event it requests for de-listing of an ETF, it shall immediately inform the Commission in writing stating its reasons, rationale and circumstances for such delisting.

-5.9 Dissemination of Information
+6.10 Dissemination of Information

-- 5.9.1 AMC shall ensure that information as stated below is disseminated to the public on regular and timely basis: - a) AMC or third party on behalf of an AMC shall disclose the following information regarding ETF:
+- 6.10.1 AMC shall ensure that information as stated below is disseminated to the public on regular and timely basis: - (a) AMC or third party on behalf of an AMC shall disclose the following information regarding ETF:

 Components Frequency Measured

+Equity ETF Debt ETF Hybrid ETF

-ETF Market Price Real Time Per unit
+ETF Market Real Time Last Day Last Day or Per unit

+Price Real Time

-INAV Current with regular interval Per unit
+INAV Current with At least once in Current with Per unit

+regular interval a business day regular interval

+or at least once

+in a business

+day

-Net Asset Value Last day Per unit
+Net Asset Last day Last day Last day Per unit

+Value

-Units Outstanding Last day No of units
+Units Last day Last day Last day No of units

+Outstanding

-Accumulated Dividend Last day Per unit
+Accumulated Last day Last day Last day Per unit

+Dividend

-Total Cash Component Last day Per creation unit
+Total Cash Last day Last day Last day Per creation unit

+Component

-Benchmark Index Real time -
+Benchmark Real time Last day Last day or Real -

+Index time
-b) AMC shall disclose in respect of an ETF the details including portfolio deposit, cash component and the number of units outstanding, on a daily basis to the Exchange on which the ETF is listed.

-- 5.9.2 AMC may use other acceptable channels or modes of communication for dissemination of information relating to the ETF and the said modes may include: - a) hyperlink to the website of the exchange or the AMC's own website; - b) pages made available by information vendors to disseminate trading information of the ETF units in their ordinary course of business and which are easy accessible by retail investors/general public; - c) electronic medium for information dissemination as provided by the exchange from time to time; or - d) any other channel considered acceptable by the Commission. - 5.9.3 The Commission may from time to time require additional information to be disclosed on a real-time or any other basis, as it may deem necessary.
+- (b) AMC shall disclose in respect of an ETF the details including portfolio deposit, cash component and the number of units outstanding, on a daily basis to the Exchange on which the ETF is listed. - 6.10.2 AMC may use other acceptable channels or modes of communication for dissemination of information relating to the ETF and the said modes may include: - (a) hyperlink to the website of the exchange or the AMC's own website. - (b) pages made available by information vendors to disseminate trading information of the ETF units in their ordinary course of business and which are easy accessible by retail investors/general public. - (c) electronic medium for information dissemination as provided by the exchange from time to time, or - (d) any other channel considered acceptable by the Commission. - 6.10.3 The Commission may from time to time require additional information to be disclosed on a real-time or any other basis, as it may deem necessary.

-5.10 Fees and Expenses of ETF
+6.11 Fees and Expenses of ETF

-- 5.10.1 AMC may charge to the ETF only those expenses that are directly related to and necessary for managing the operations of the ETF including Index license fee, maintenance or independent verification fee of an Index by a third party. - 5.10.2 AMC shall ensure that all expenses chargeable to the ETF are properly and clearly disclosed in the Constitutive Documents.
+- 6.11.1 AMC may charge to the ETF only those expenses that are directly related to and necessary for managing the operations of the ETF including Index license fee, maintenance or independent verification fee of an Index by a third party. - 6.11.2 AMC shall ensure that all expenses chargeable to the ETF are properly and clearly disclosed in the Constitutive Documents.

-5.11 Non-Applicability of Regulation 2(xiib)56, 41(K), 57 and 58(1)(1) of the NBFC Regulations
+6.12 Non-Applicability of Regulation 37(7)(h), 41(k), 54(3a), 57 And 58(1)(1) Of The NBFC Regulations